 The DHI Vacancy and Application Flow Database links daily application flows to millions of online vacancy postings.
 The raw data come from DHI Group, Inc., which owns and operates several specialized online platforms for posting job vacancies and attracting applications.
-Employer-side clients of these platforms comprise organizations that directly hire their own employees, recruitment firms that solicit applicants for third parties, and staffing firms that hire workers to lease to other firms.
-Vacancy postings are concentrated in technology sectors, software development, other computer-related occupations, engineering, financial services, business and management consulting, and a variety of other professional occupations.

-Currently, the DHI Database contains nearly 7 million unique vacancy postings from more than 50,000 employer-side clients.1 These vacancy postings have attracted nearly 60 million applications since January 2012.2 More than half of the applications went to positions posted by recruitment and staffing firms.
+Employer-side clients comprise organizations that directly hire their own employees, recruitment firms that solicit applicants for third parties, and staffing firms that hire workers to lease to other firms.
+Vacancy postings are concentrated in technology sectors, software development, other computer-related occupations, engineering, financial services, and certain other professional occupations.
+The DHI Database currently contains nearly 7 million unique vacancy postings from more than 50,000 employer-side clients.
+These postings have attracted nearly 60 million applications since January 2012.
+More than half of applications went to positions posted by recruitment and staffing firms.